codehackerr/Code-That-Speaks-Domain-Language/README.md

 - Name variables, classes, methods using domain vocabulary.
 - Biggest ROI and applicable irrespective of language context.
 - Need to be conscious to use the domain terminology.
 It's easy your interpretations than the actual domain.
 Eg: I used overcrowding for overpopulation
-#### Aliasing
-- Use aliases to create rich domain vocabulary.
-- There are language nuances. `Ruby` has method aliasing, while `Java` needs a wrapper method.
-- See `CellMatchers.java`.
-- High ROI and applicable across languages.
 #### Create Intents
 - Wrap domain behaviors and rules as intents.
 - Hamcrest Matcher is an excellent example of this.
 See `CellMatchers.java`